akka/akka/akka-docs/src/main/paradox/typed/style-guide.md

 @@@ div {.group-java}

-When developing in Java the functional style will probably be the choice for many.
+When developing in Java the object-oriented style will probably be the choice for many.

 Some reasons why you may want to use the object-oriented style: